Creativity Coaching Online Certification Program

 - Action Steps for the Future

-Sharon Good, CC, is the owner of Good Life Coaching Inc. in New York City.
-She has been a coach and a teacher since 1997, with specialties in life, career, retirement and creativity coaching.
+Sharon Good, CLC, BCC, ACC is the owner of Good Life Coaching Inc., based in New York City.
+She has been coaching since 1997, with specialties in life, career, retirement and creativity coaching.
 She is the author of several books, including Creative Marketing Tools for Coaches and The Tortoise Workbook: Strategies for Getting Ahead at Your Own Pace, with Good Life Press, and Managing With A Heart, with Sourcebooks.
-You can read back issues of her popular newsletter, Living the Creative Life, at her website: www.goodlifecoaching.com.
-Sharon has a BA from Hofstra University, a certificate in Career Planning and Development from New York University, and coaching certifications from the Life Purpose Institute and Retirement Options.
-She is a proud member of the Creativity Coaching Association and Certified Career Coaches.
+Sharon has been training and mentoring coaches since 2004.
+She has a BA from Hofstra University, a certificate in Career Planning and Development from New York University’s School of Professional Studies, and coaching certifications from the Life Purpose Institute, Retirement Options, the Center for Credentialing and Education, and the International Coach Federation.
+She is a proud member of the Creativity Coaching Association.

 The above description of requirements for the Creativity Coaching Certification Program is subject to change as needed to accommodate expanded course offerings and schedule flexibility.